Rhahi/algernon/content/learn/fusion360.md

 ### Performance

 I did not test how fast the motor spins before starting the project; I should have, but I did not.
 So when I first turned on the motor, it was moving like a snail.
-Well, it worked at least, so I let it be.
+I made another mount that works without the gear system, but this one did not have enough torque to move the blind. (so all is fine?)

-### Durability and revision
+### Reliability

 After about a week of operation, the blind stopped working.
-The motor was fine, but the gear housing was the problem.
-I think some parts might have gone loose and created obstruction, or a bit of lubrication might help.
-However, since the motor was turning too slowly, I think it is best to remove the gear mechanism entirely and replace it with a solid core that connects the motor to the blind.
+The motor was fine, but sometimes the friction of the entire system was too large for the stpper to overcome.
+I tried to grease the gearboxes and contacts, but it was not very reliable.
+At this point, I think the solution is either high quality gearboxes and friction setup (not going to happen) or a stronger and faster motor. (maybe can happen)

 ### Personal notes